Peter-Tik/NEMap-ORSp23/README.md

 ### *Spring 2023 -- Redistricting the state of Nebraska*

+#### About

-This is the repository for Team PLS in Dr. Buchanan's Spring 2023 Operations Research class.
+This repository is for Team PLS in Dr. Buchanan's Spring 2023 Operations Research class.
 For our final project, we formulated an IP to re-apportion Nebraska's congressional districts using gurobi, NetworkX, and Gerrychain, with data visualization done with geopandas.

-In this repo, you will find our final project report and Jupyter notebook containing the code for the IP.
-Please see the findings of the final report for an in-depth dissection of our model selection, along with a summary detailing the legal & political criteria we accounted for in the model.
+In this repo, you will find our final project report and model code as both a standard python script and a Jupyter Notebook.
+Please see the findings of the [final report](https://github.com/Peter-Tik/NEMap-ORSp23/blob/main/report.pdf) for an in-depth dissection of our model selection, along with a summary detailing the legal & political criteria we accounted for in the model.

+#### Dependencies

+This code is designed to work in Jupyter Notebook or python on version 4.12.0 of Anaconda.
+Dependencies needed are gurobipy, NetworkX, Gerrychain, geopy, and geopandas.
+Python version is 3.9.12, but any kernel 3+ should be fine so long as all other dependencies are installed properly.

+This is the only release.
+There will be no updates as of me writing this.

 ##### **Authored by Savannah Blasi, Lindsay Sanford, and Peter Tikalsky.
+Codebase provided by Dr. Austin Buchanan.
 Oklahoma State University, 2023**